Historic Langhorne Association

 Historic Langhorne Ghost Tours to Return in October

 HLA’s Annual Fall Ghost Tours will take place on Friday and Saturday evenings during October.
-Specific dates and times and information on the advance purchase of tickets for the Tours will be announced on our Website, Facebook page and on our telephone answering machine message.
 The tours begin at the Old Library and proceed through the Borough with stops outside various houses where the guides tell stories of local ghostly experiences mixed with some history of the town.
 Tours last about an hour and our limited to about 20 people per tour.
 Tickets should be purchased in advance.

 HLA is always looking for more tour guides to help in this fundraising effort.
 If you think you might be interested, please contact Jim Maier by email or phone at HLA.